+Open to all students interested in learning or in polishing and employing existing skills in the fundamentals of debate.
+The Hillsdale College Debate Team is nationally recognized as one of the finest in the country.
 The course includes instruction in debate technique and style, and participation in both on- and off-campus tournaments.
 Students may repeat the course for credit each semester during their four-year course of study.
+Students must be active members of the competitive team or have the permission of the instructor and department chairman.